codio/knowledge/source/instructors/setupcourses/computedvm.rst

  **Please note:** we have plans to develop this feature in the future but if you have ideas/suggestions please raise in our `Feedback area <https://feedback.codio.com/>`_

-When Computed VM's have been enabled for your organisation, follow these steps:
+When Computed VM's have been enabled for your organization, follow these steps:

 Enabling VM for the Course
 **************************